idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVFlowPhysics.md

 !alert! note

-This action only supports Rhie-Chow interpolation for the determination of face velocities in the advection terms.
-The face interpolation of the advected quantities (e.g. upwind, average) can be controlled through the `*_advection_interpolation` action parameters.
+This physics only supports Rhie-Chow interpolation for the determination of face velocities in the advection terms.
+The face interpolation of the advected quantities (e.g. upwind, average) can be controlled through the `*_advection_interpolation` physics parameters.

 !alert-end!